nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * sudo touch pswfile  (create blank file)
 * sudo chmod 700 pswfile (give access only to root, so nobody else can see the password)
 * sudo nano pswfile
-* Add two lines with no spaces or whitespace between them with the actual username and passwords:<br>
+* Add two lines with no spaces or whitespace between them with the actual username and password:<br>
 * Save the file

 Should look something like this: